 Strawberry Simple Syrup

-- ¼ cup sliced strawberries (about 3 strawberries)
+- ¼ cup sliced strawberries about 3 large strawberries

 Strawberry Puree (optional for decorating)